STONE SETTING INTRODUCTION

 What’s Included

-A material pack containing sterling silver sheet for your first project (a ring or a pendant - you choose), assortment of gemstones and consumables and your very own setting tool is supplied.
+A material pack containing sterling silver sheet, tube, and cabochon gemstone for your own design (Project 1), an assortment of cubic zirconia gemstones and base metal practice plates, drills, bits, burrs, consumables and your very own setting tool is supplied.

 We politely discourage you bringing in your own stones if you have not yet mastered basic stone setting.
 We promise you that we provide some spectacular stones to choose from.
 If you wish to bring your own stone, please email The Bench at jewellery@thebench.sydney to discuss.
 A small selection of metal and stones are available to purchase.